 - Select your specific residence and submit a one-time payment of a reservation fee which becomes a nominal community fee at move-in.

-- Start planning your move to Ovation Sienna Hills in Fall 2020.
+- Start planning your move to Ovation Sienna Hills.

 What’s included in the monthly service fee?

 - Monthly culinary credit for use in all dining venues, including grab-n-go items in the convenience store

 - Restaurants include 1861 for fine dining, Miller's offering an extensive menu for all-day dining, and Bees Knees Bistro, offering full service and serving Starbucks